Our Services

 Helpful Resources

-Enjoy a safe pedicure by inspecting your feet for cuts or infections, choosing a licensed salon that uses autoclaved or single-use tools, and then thoroughly drying and moisturizing afterward to prevent bacterial or fungal growth.
-If you have diabetes, be sure to disclose your condition, skip foot soaks if you have open sores, and consider a podiatrist for thick nails or hard skin.
+Getting a safe pedicure starts with three key steps: inspect your feet for cuts or infections, choose a licensed salon that uses autoclaved or single-use tools, and thoroughly dry and moisturize your feet afterward to prevent bacterial or fungal growth.

 Enjoying a pedicure can be a relaxing self-care treat.
 But without the right precautions, you—or especially someone with diabetes—could face an infected cut, ingrown nail, or worse.
 Follow these steps to enjoy beautiful feet safely, and learn tips specific to pedicure safety for diabetics.